 As companies strive to increase productivity by operating machinery at higher speeds, often the results are increased noise, damage to machinery/products, and excessive vibration.
 At the same time, safety and machine reliability are decreased.
 A variety of products are commonly used to solve these problems.
 However, they vary greatly in effectiveness and operation.
 Typical products used include rubber bumpers, springs, cylinder cushions and industrial shock absorbers.
-The following video compares how the most common products perform and why Enidine industrial shock absorbers are the smart choice for all of your energy absoprtion needs:
+The following video compares how the most common products perform and why Enidine industrial shock absorbers are the smart choice for all of your energy absorption needs.

-Theory of Energy Absorption
+Theory of Energy Absorption - Industrial Shock Abnsorbers

 All moving objects possess kinetic energy.
 The amount of energy is dependent upon weight and velocity.
 A mechanical device that produces forces diametrically opposed to the direction of motion must be used to bring a moving object to rest.